Small survival kits are perfect for emergencies because you can carry them with you anywhere. Today we feature the classic Altoids survival kit.

 For this reason, it is very important for anyone who intends to go out into the woods to have at least some basic survival kit.
 A popular way to do this is in a small container.

 An Altoids can is the classic example of such a container.
-It’s small, neat and a good place to keep your necessary tools safe and dry.
+It’s small, neat and a good place to keep your necessary tools safe and dry and a great EDC.
+These can easily fit in your bag, glove box, and desk drawer at work.

 If you don’t have an empty Altoids can there’s no need for worrying, any other kind of small, waterproof container will suffice.
-Our favorite is the military grade S3 hard case.
+Our favorite is this hard case.
 Even an empty pill bottle can work, just remove the label first in case someone else finds it (and all your information).

 In this article we will teach you how to pack a small survival kit, give an example of our survival kit tools, and we will give you the average prices of a couple of necessary items to store away in your toolkit.